cornellhyperloop/electrical/Communications/ZCM/README.md

 `ln -s /path/to/zcm/zcm /path/to/packet/dir/zcm`

-Write a publish script in c that publishes packets in a manner that suits your application.
-See otp's pub.c as an example.
+Write publish and subscribe scripts in c in a manner that suits your application.
+See otp's pub.c and sub.c  as examples.

-Compile your publisher `cc -o publish -I. publish.c msg_t.c -lzcm`
+Compile your files into executables `cc -o publish -I. publish.c msg_t.c -lzcm`

 `./publish`